-You must attach all pages (1 through 8) to your return, even though you only completed one section.
-You must attach copies of all empire zone (EZ) certificates of eligibility and EZ retention certificates issued by Empire State Development (ESD).
-Pass-through entities, such as partnerships, S corporations, and fiduciaries should distribute copies of the EZ retention certificate to their partners, shareholders, and beneficiaries for use in filing their tax returns claiming EZ credits.
+You must submit all pages (1 through 8) with your return, even though you only completed one section.
+You must submit copies of all EZ certificates of eligibility and EZ retention certificates issued by Empire State Development (ESD).
+Flow-through entities, such as partnerships, S corporations, and fiduciaries should distribute copies of the EZ retention certificate to their partners, shareholders, and beneficiaries for use in filing their tax returns claiming EZ credits.